Ward Charcoal Ovens State Historic Park: History

-The area was under private ownership and management until 1956, when the Nevada State Park Commission was offered a permit to protect the ovens.
-Two privately owned parcels were transferred to the Nevada Department of Wildlife in 1968, and in 1969, 160 acres were transferred to the state park system to create a state monument.
-The area was designated a state park in 1994, when recreational facilities were added to the site.
+The area was under private ownership and management until 1956 when the Nevada State Park Commission was offered a permit to protect the ovens.
+Two privately owned parcels were transferred to the Nevada Department of Wildlife in 1968; and in 1969, 160 acres (64.8 ha) were transferred to the state park system to create a state monument.
+The area was designated a state park in 1994 when recreational facilities were added.

 Activities and amenities

-The park offers camping, picnicking, and trails for hiking and mountain biking.
+The park offers camping, picnicking, and hiking and mountain biking trails.